 By August 20, Brito was stable enough for a second operation which allowed surgeons to permanently seal off the rupture site.
 After surgery, the Neuro-ICU team began to slowly wake him from the coma.
 By the end of September, he was up and walking and playing catch with his family and ICU staff.
 After 59 days in Strong Memorial Hospital, Daniel was discharged into the care Moss Rehab in Philadelphia, in part to be closer to the Philadelphia Phillies medical staff.
 The Iron Pigs are the Triple-A affiliate of the Phillies.

-The Atlantic piece details Brito’s road to recovery since he left Rochester.
+The Athletic piece details Brito’s road to recovery since he left Rochester.
 Like everyone who has suffered from a major brain injury, Mattingly and Roberts are aware that Brito still has challenges ahead of him as his brain continues to heal, but the fact that he has returned to baseball activities six months after the incident is “remarkable.”

-“The surgeries and his time in the ICU under high level maintenance during which all almost all of his bodily functions are assisted through mechanical means, these are all aggressive measures of care,” said Mattingly.
+“The surgeries and his time in the ICU under high level maintenance during which almost all of his bodily functions are assisted through mechanical means, these are all aggressive measures of care,” said Mattingly.
 “But in the right situation it pays off to be aggressive and in Daniel’s instance you had a young person with real potential of recovery and the potential to continue to get better over time.
 If this had occurred in an older person, the outcome would very likely have been different.”

 The piece also details how the Phillies, Rochester Red Wings, and local organizations rallied to support Daniel, his fiancé Anyelis Petit, and his family, who were brought up from Venezuela and spent weeks in Rochester while Daniel was in the hospital.